ShubhiJain67/LeetCode/README.md

 LeetCode 1389 : Create Target Array in the Given Order (77_Easy)

+LeetCode 1394 : Find Lucky Integer in an Array (133_Easy)

 LeetCode 1399 : Count Largest Group (92_Easy)

+LeetCode 1413 : Minimum Value to Get Positive Step by Step Sum (134_Easy)

 LeetCode 1428 : Leftmost Coloumn with atleast 1 one (61_Medium)